-Clausen, J. (Ed.)
-(2013).
-3rd Semester and Master's Thesis Ideas 2013: M.Sc. in Civil and Structural Engineering.
+Andersen, L. V. (Ed.)
+(2014).
+M.Sc. in Civil and Structural Engineering: 3rd Semester and Master's Thesis Ideas 2014.
 Department of Civil Engineering, Aalborg University.
-DCE Latest News No. 37
+DCE Latest News No. 42

 General rights

 Copyright and moral rights for the publications made accessible in the public portal are retained by the authors and/or other copyright owners and it is a condition of accessing publications that users recognise and abide by the legal requirements associated with these rights.